-- A financial advisor can take a comprehensive look at your finances and determine where you can cut expenses and save more.
-SmartAsset’s free tool matches you with up to three financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+- A financial advisor can take a comprehensive look at your finances and build a plan for the future.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - You might also do better really boosting your savings elsewhere, especially with an online bank.
 Online banks don’t have to worry about maintaining physical branches.
 That allows these banks to pass those savings onto their customers in the form of high-yield savings accounts and CD rates.

 Photo credit: ©iStock.com/andresr, ©iStock.com/Rawpixel, ©iStock.com/Sasiistock